-- disinterest in attention or interaction
+- Disinterest in attention or interaction

-- lack of eating or drinking
+- Lack of eating or drinking

-- disinterest in favorite activities
+- Stops enjoying favorite activities

-- hiding or wanting to be alone
+- Hiding or wanting to be alone

-- limitations due to pain
+- Limitations due to pain

-As a dog reaches his final days, there are many ways you can keep him comfortable and content.
+As a dog reaches their final days, there are many ways you can keep them comfortable and content.
 Senior dog care isn’t always difficult, especially once you’ve done some research, so just know — you can do this.

-Regaining some sense of normalcy may be comforting to your dog as well, but it may also help to keep in mind what symptoms your buddy has been battling if you don’t know where to start.
-Pain management can take the form of mediation, mobility support, or a number of different therapies — your vet will likely recommend something based on your dog’s symptoms.
-If you’re able to keep your buddy hydrated, even a little bit, this will also be of huge comfort to her.
+Regaining some sense of normalcy may be comforting to your dog, but it may also help to keep in mind the symptoms your buddy has been battling if you don’t know where to start.
+Pain management can take the form of mediation, mobility support, or a number of different therapies — your vet will likely recommend something.
+If you’re able to keep your beastie hydrated, even a little bit, this will also be of huge comfort to them.
 Once that is taken care of, you can try your best to give your four-legged friend some fun and loving final moments.

-Whatever you’re feeling during this difficult time is totally okay.
+Whatever you’re feeling during this difficult time is totally OK.
 Just as no two dogs experience the end of life the same way, no two pet parents cope the same way.
 As long as you’re able to be there for your beloved furry friend, you’re doing just fine.

 Remember to take advantage of your veterinarian’s support during this time, too.
 You can ask as many questions as you need to, and you don’t have to make difficult decisions on your own.
 This way, you can focus all of your attention on showering your best buddy with as much love as possible.